eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 ![Architecture Diagram](./GraphicArchitectureDiagram.jpeg)

-**Contents.**
-*Technical interfaces (channels and transmission media) linking your system to its environment.
-In addition a mapping of domain specific input/output to the channels, i.e. an explanation with I/O uses which channel.*

-**Motivation.**
-*Many stakeholders make architectural decision based on the technical interfaces between the system and its context.
-Especially infrastructure or hardware designers decide these technical interfaces.*

-**Form.**
-*E.g. UML deployment diagram describing channels to neighboring systems, together with a mapping table showing the relationships between channels and input/output.*
-***Diagram or Table***
-***Optionally: Explanation of external domain interfaces***
-***Mapping Input/Output ot Channels***

 ## Technology & Architecture Detail

 Our technology and architecture are based in the Catena-X Guidelines.
 However the specific technologies selected are: